inamtyulhaq/local-system-monitoring/README.md

 # Local System Monitoring

-This is a very simple project built with Prometheus Grafana and Windows Exporter.
+This is a simple project built with Prometheus, Grafana and Windows Exporter.
 It visualizes key system metrics (like CPU usage) from your own computer in real time.

 I have used Prometheus, Grafana and Windows Exporter.